Travel Tips for Tahiti

 Credit cards are widely accepted in the most touristy islands and travelers should advise their banks that they will be overseas and make sure their card will work there.

-Travelers cheques can be used but are not accepted everywhere.
+Travelers checks can be used but are not accepted everywhere.
 High fees apply in banks and resorts to change them.
 Honestly, I would just avoid these entirely.

 US dollars are accepted in some stores but the exchange rate will not be the greatest.